-When we are focused and paying attention to something that takes higher brain action then all our other behaviours at that same time will necessarily come from our subconscious and autopilot.
+When you are focused and paying attention to something that takes higher brain action then all your other behaviours at that same time will necessarily come from your subconscious and autopilot.

 This is actually a great design of the brain… it needs to pay attention to key things, so anything that can be done subconsciously and habitually saves energy and mental space for other key tasks in the day that need focus.

-In order to recover, we cannot afford to let our automatic and hard wired, disordered habits continue to reign.
-Therefore we need to put our full attention in recovery to a higher, conscious level of control to override the automatic patterns when it comes to food, rest etc. And we have to do this day in and day out and every moment of the day that an eating disordered automatic habit or behaviour is likely to strike!
+In order to recover, you cannot afford to let your automatic and hard wired, disordered habits continue to reign.
+Therefore you need to put your full attention in recovery to a higher, conscious level of control to override the automatic patterns when it comes to food, rest etc. And you have to do this day in and day out and every moment of the day that an eating disordered automatic habit or behaviour is likely to strike!

-Try to focus on recovery and other things in the day that take a high level of attention and the brain may go to ‘task switching’ mode, trying to complete both tasks but then we risk failing at both or at best not getting the results we could in either.
+If you to focus on both recovery and other things in the day that take a high level of attention and your brain may go to ‘task switching’ mode, trying to complete both tasks but then you risk failing at both or at best not getting the results you could in either.

-Therefore, because our brain can only pay attention to one thing at a time, paying full attention to recovery is the ideal and should be our priority for a period of time, until we have had a chance to form new and recovery focused behaviours, patterns and habits which go against all that feels right but eventually become hard wired and more automatically performed from a subconscious level than the disordered ones were.
+Therefore, because your brain can only pay attention to one thing at a time, paying full attention to recovery is the ideal and should be your priority for a period of time, until you have had a chance to form new and recovery focused behaviours, patterns and habits which go against all that feels right but eventually become hard wired and more automatically performed from a subconscious level than the disordered ones were.

-Science also tells us that neural rewiring happens more effectively and rapidly when the thing we want to rewire in our brains is approached with focus and intent… So put in the mental effort and focus and it will bring rewards.
+Science also tells us that neural rewiring happens more effectively and rapidly when the thing you want to rewire in your brain is approached with focus and intent… So put in the mental effort and focus and it will bring rewards.

 Life distractions that shift attention are to be avoided….